Xunnamius/msft-todo-backup/README.md

 modified date and time, recurrence pattern, reminder date and time, start date and time, status, title, attachments, and checklist items (so-called "steps").

-This tool was built using async iterators and streams to ensure proper function in low-memory environments (i.e. 1-2G RAM odroids).
+This tool was built using streams to ensure proper function in low-memory environments.
 Additionally, unattended backups, throttling, and automatic retrying are supported out of the box.

 However, while attachment and checklist items are backed up and can be restored, linked resources and extensions are ignored.